brson/brson.github.com/_posts/2016-11-30-starting-with-error-chain.md

-While I was preparing the [most recent release][r] of [error-chain], it dawned on me that not everyone knows the magic of error-chain, the little Rust library for simple and correct error handling.
+While I was preparing the [most recent release][r] of [error-chain], it dawned on me that not everyone knows the magic of error-chain, the little Rust library that makes it easy to handle errors correctly.
 Error handling is front-and-center in Rust, it's subtly complex, and it's important for the health of a project, and the sanity of its maintainers, that error handling is done right.
 Right from the start.

 The first thing I do - really, the very first - when starting any project in Rust is deciding the error handling strategy.
 And with error-chain, I know up front exactly what I'm going to do, and that it's going to work reasonably well.

-So this post is to demonstrate what I consider the best practice for error handling in Rust.
+So this post is to demonstrate what I consider the basic best practice for setting up error handling in Rust.
 If you follow these simple instructions right from the start you will have all your error scaffolding set up in a way that will scale as your project grows across many crates, no thinking required.

 The error-chain [quickstart.rs] file demonstrates a simple, but powerful application set up with error-chain.
 It's suitable for using as a template -